 The low-shedding coat is very fluffy and fine and will quickly develop knots if left unattended.
 Morkies have a long, soft, and fine coat and require daily brushing to avoid tangles.
 Brushing also removes dirt, dandruff, and dead hair and distributes natural oils through your dog’s coat to make it shiny.
 This frequent brushing of their coat isn’t exactly to avoid them shedding excessive hairs, as Morkies aren’t excessive shedders.

 How to groom Morkie

 The hair growing around your Yorkie’s forehead can get into its eyes and cause tears, which can stain its hair.
-Use a small comb to gently pull this hair away from your Morkie’s face.
+Use a small comb to pull this hair away from your Morkie’s face gently.

 Gently remove any mats around the ears with trimming shears.

 Check its skin and hair for any possible issues.
 Such problems could include fleas, ticks, skin irritation, dry patches, and inflammation.
 Daily inspection can reveal these issues early enough to have them easily treated by a veterinarian.